andrew-codechimp/HA-Battery-Notes/README.md

 A battery+ sensor provides useful attributes for easy use in dashboards, the standard battery can optionally be hidden.

-Battery low, replaced and not reported are all via events and services, you have the option of creating your own automations for these or using the predefined ones in [community](https://andrew-codechimp.github.io/HA-Battery-Notes/community).
+Battery low, replaced and not reported are all via events and actions, you have the option of creating your own automations for these or using the predefined ones in [community](https://andrew-codechimp.github.io/HA-Battery-Notes/community).

 *Please :star: this repo if you find it useful*
 *If you want to show your support please*